TexasInstruments/edgeai-gst-apps/README.md

 * Download the [Edge AI SDK](https://www.ti.com/tool/download/PROCESSOR-SDK-LINUX-AM62A) from ti.com.
     * Ensure that the tisdk-edgeai-image-am62axx.wic.xz is being used.
 * Install the SDK onto an SD card using a tool like Balena Etcher.
-* Connect to the device (EVM) and login using a UART connection or a netowrk conneciton through an SSH session.
+* Connect to the device (EVM) and login using a UART connection or a network connection through an SSH session.

 ## Demo Setup and Running
 1. Clone this repo in your target under /opt